MeirJoffe/Final_DS_Project/README.md

     To run any of the code, the data path to the directory with all the data files needs to be inserted in constants.py line 11.
     To run with preprocessing, take the initial files and run the commented-out code at the bottom of preprocessing_price_data.py and the commented-out code at the bottom of preprocessing_income_data.py.
-Then, to run preprocessing for each of the individual years, run the first commented-out code section and the bottom of preprocessing_all.py.
-To run preprocessing for all of the years combined, run the second comment-out code section.
+Then, run the first commented-out code section and the bottom of preprocessing_all.py.
 Note this will take time and will create files in the process.
 Next, go to model_preprocessing.py and run the commented out code at the bottom (depending on whether you wish to train models for both binary and discrete models or just one of them, run the appropriate commands).
 Once this is done, to run the models see instructions for running code without preprocessing.
+After this, if you want to run the models on all of the combined data, go to preprocessing_all.py and run the second commented-out section.
     To run without preprocessing, go to model_executor.py and choose the model you with to run.
 Commands for running each of the models, whether by year or all years combined, are commented out at the bottom of the file.
         Additionally, there is code there to run bootstrap calculations for Stochastic Gradient Descent weight vector (theta) parameters.

+Instructions to run visualizations:
+    To produce the visualizations, the data path needs to be updated to the path to the directory where the data is stored.
+Once this is done, run each of the markdown sections to produce the graphs.
+Note that some of the sections use variables that were defined in earlier sections, thus those sections need to be run first.